Pi4J/pi4j-template-javafx/README.md

     - only calls methods on the controller, i.e. triggering actions
     - are notified of the model of state changes
         - observes the state of the model
-    - never changes the model directly
+    - never change the model directly

 - _Starter class._
     - Is a subclass of `javafx.application.Application`.
 Instantiates the three other classes and starts the application.

 In our case at least two view classes exist:
-- _GUI classes._ The Graphical-User-Interface.
+- _GUI class._ The Graphical-User-Interface.
 JavaFX based implementation of the visualisation of the UI on the screen.
-- _PUI classes._ The Physical-User-Interface.
+- _PUI class._ The Physical-User-Interface.
 Pi4J based implementation of the sensors and actors.
 Uses `Component` classes, as is used in  [CrowPi-Example](https://github.com/Pi4J/pi4j-example-crowpi).

 GUI and PUI are completely separated from each other, i.e a GUI button to turn an LED on has no direct access to the LED component of the PUI.
 Instead the GUI button triggers a corresponding action in the controller which then sets the on state property in the model.
-The PUI listening on this state then turns the actual LED on or of.
+The PUI listening on this state then turns the actual LED on or off.

 GUI and PUI work with the same identical controller and thus also the same identical model.

-It is important that one understands this concept and then apply the concepts to one's own project, should you have questions, contact the Pi4j team.
+It is important that one understands this concept and then apply the concepts to one's own project.
+Should you have questions, contact the Pi4j team.

 In the MVC concept, every user interaction traverses the exact same cycle:

 ![MVC Concept](assets/mvc-interaction.png)

 #### Projector Pattern
-The view classes, i.e. GUI and PUI, implement the Projector-Pattern published by Prof. Dierk König veröffentlichte [Projector Pattern](https://dierk.github.io/Home/projectorPattern/ProjectorPattern.html)
+The view classes, i.e. GUI and PUI, implement the Projector-Pattern published by Prof. Dierk König  [Projector Pattern](https://dierk.github.io/Home/projectorPattern/ProjectorPattern.html).

 The basic tasks of the GUI and PUI are the same.
-When looking at the code, this is visible: they implement the common interface `Project` and can thus be used in the same way.
+When looking at the code, this is visible: they implement the common interface `Projector` and can thus be used in the same way.

 Consequences of this design:
 - Additional UIs can be added, without having to change existing classes, except for the starter class